Booking Terms for Dyer’s Cottage Halifax

 Book Direct Rentals commence at 15.30 on the day of arrival and terminate at 10.30 on the day of departure.

-The cost of water, gas and electricity is included in the rate agreed for the rental period.
+The cost of reasonable usage of water, gas and electricity is included in the rate agreed for the rental period.
+If meter readings indicate that you have used more than is deemed reasonable, the cost of this excess will be deducted from your security/damage deposit.
+It is expected that jumpers should be worn and the heating controls and boiler should NEVER be touched.
 Wifi is free of charge for reasonable usage for legitimate purposes.

 The drainage system is old and sensitive.
 There are notices in the property requesting that the Client and party do not put anything other than toilet paper into the WC.

 A bin is provided in the bathroom for small items such as baby wipes, ear buds and face pads.
 Sanitary products and nappies must be placed in an appropriate bag supplied by the Client and must be disposed of directly into the black dustbin.
 A deduction will be taken from the security deposit for breach of this condition as these items are of a personal nature and present a Health and Safety handling risk to the Management and their employees.

 If the drains are found to be blocked at the end of the rental period, the Management will take the cost of unblocking them from the security deposit paid.
 If this sum is inadequate then the Management has the right to invoice the Client an addition charge up to £500 to cover this.

 The Management will not be liable for any loss of amenity deemed to have been suffered by the Client or guests during the rental period as a result of noise associated with road traffic, aeroplanes, insects, birds, animals or as a result of activities being carried out in neighbouring properties and gardens.